 No springs or seeps are shown on the topographic map for the site or were reported or observed, and no groundwater was encountered in the boring conducted by GSH.
-Given this, the depth to static groundwater is likely greater than 50 feet.
+Given this, the depth to static groundwater is at least more than 46.5 feet.
 Based on the above, we rate the risk from shallow groundwater as low.
 However, proper site drainage should maintained so that groundwater does not pose a future risk of slope instability.
 It is also possible that groundwater levels may fluctuate seasonally and following snowmelt or rainstorms, and may be perched locally over less permeable bedrock layers.
-We note that some water was observing seeping along contact between units 2 and 3 in test pit 1 from recent rainfall.
-Unit 2 would be such an impermeable bedrock layer (claystone).